Paris Wallace Fountains in France

 And although most people take drinking water for granted, when you look back at the history of the Wallace Fountains, these were a much needed addition for the city, especially for the poor that could not afford the water prices after the Franco-Prussian war and the Paris Commune.

-However, even though there are still many Wallace Fountains to be discovered, the Applied Model by Richard Wallace, which was to be placed on the side of buildings like hospitals, never truly got utilised to that extent, even though it was a far more reasonable cost to produce and install.
+However, even though there are still many Paris Wallace Fountains in France to be discovered, the Applied Model by Richard Wallace, which was to be placed on the side of buildings like hospitals, never truly got utilised to that extent, even though it was a far more reasonable cost to produce and install.

 And in fact there is only one Applied Model Wallace Fountain still remaining in Paris, which is located in the 5th Arrondissement by Rue Cuvier.